xlak/hapara-delete/README.md

 - [Ingot](https://fognetwork.github.io/Ingot/)

   The successor to LTBEEF.
 Has a better UI.
-  Comes with all the same limitations as LTBEEF.
+  *Patched* in Chrome OS version 106 and above.

 - [LTBEEF](https://compactcow.com/ltbeef/)

   What Ingot is based on.
 Opens a menu that lets you disable extensions.
   Works if developer tools are blocked.
   Won't work without JavaScript bookmarklets.
-  *Patched* in Chrome OS version 106 and above
+  *Patched* in Chrome OS version 106 and above.

 - [Chaos](https://xlak.github.io/chaos/)

-  Can disable force-installed extensions.
+  Can disable force-installed extensions fairly easily.
-  Uses a clever and unique privilege escalation attack.
+  Works on Chrome OS, not on Windows or Mac.
+  Works without JavaScript bookmarklets.
   Won't work if developer tools are completely disabled.

 - [Alphabetic](https://xlak.github.io/alphabetic/)